-The Marymia Project is located approximately 160km south of Newman in the eastern Gascoyne region of Western Australia and covers approximately 3,800 square kilometres.
+The Marymia Project is located approximately 160km south of Newman in the eastern Gascoyne region of Western Australia and covers approximately 3,600 square kilometres.
 The project area is strategically located within trucking distance of the Plutonic Gold Mine and the DeGrussa Copper Mine.

-The Marymia Project incorporates tenements that are 100% held by AIC Resources, a wholly owned subsidiary of AIC, and also joint venture agreements with Ausgold Limited (ASX:AUC) ("Ausgold") and Venus Metals Corporation Limited (ASX:VMC) ("Venus").
-Further information regarding the Ausgold joint venture is available in the ASX announcement by Intrepid Mines dated 4 June 2018 and information regarding the Venus joint venture is available in the ASX announcement by AIC Resources dated 20 September 2018.
+The Marymia Project incorporates tenements that are 100% held by AIC Resources Limited, a wholly owned subsidiary of AIC, and also joint venture agreements with Venus Metals Corporation Limited ("Venus") and Ausgold Limited ("Ausgold").